 Critics of school uniforms consistently mock the inhibition of expression and style, but let’s get real school isn’t a fashion show, it’s a place to learn.
-More important than fashionable aesthetics are the benefits that school uniforms have on the learning environment.
+More important than fashionable aesthetics are the benefits of school uniforms on the learning environment.
 A look at studies shows that school uniforms may improve learning.
 Almost every study aimed at determining the influence of school uniforms concludes that they cause substantial improvements in areas like attendance, behavior and graduation rates.
 Psychological benefits are another effect due to the lack of style prejudices.
 They also remove the burden of creating meticulous clothing policies.

 A study reported by 19 Action News in Cleveland, Ohio examined the influence of school uniforms on suspension rates, graduation rates and attendance.
 It was interpreted that suspension rates correlate with student behavior, and that a drop in these rates means an improvement in behavior.